 “It was a passion project for Ryan,” says Simon Kinberg, one of the movie’s producers.
 He’s talking, of course, about Ryan Reynolds, who has been pushing to star in a Deadpool flick for nearly half his career.
 “He was the one who first started working with the writers and developed the script, and kept championing it all those years.”

 In 2000, Marvel struck a deal with Artisan Entertainment to potentially produce a slate of movies based on comic-book characters, and Deadpool was mentioned as a possible property.
 There wasn’t a lot of movement until Reynolds started talking with superstar screenwriter David S. Goyer (Man of Steel, Christopher Nolan’s Batman series) while the two were working on 2004’s Marvel-adaptation flop Blade: Trinity.
-Their plans for a Deadpool movie didn’t work out — no doubt they were hampered by the notoriously complicated movie-rights situation for Marvel Comics characters.
-But a seed had been planted.
+Their plans for a Deadpool movie didn’t work out, but a seed had been planted.
 Reynolds “remained obsessed with the character,” according to former Fox exec Jeff Katz.
 “He is that character.”